Charles McIlrath: Career

 McIlrath's time in office began on January 1, 1861, and concluded on January 13, 1873.
-He was preceded in office by William F. Dunbar and succeeded by Orlan P. Whitcomb.
+He was preceded in office by Democrat William F. Dunbar and succeeded by Republican Orlan P. Whitcomb.

+Outside of politics, McIlrath worked as a real estate dealer.

 Legal issues

-In October 1874, following his tenure as Minnesota State Auditor, McIlrath was indicted by a grand jury of Ramsey County, Minnesota, on 26 counts of felony and malfeasance in office, two of which charged McIlrath with "felonious entry upon the duties of his office before giving the required bonds and sureties".
+In October 1874, following his tenure as state auditor, McIlrath was indicted by a grand jury of Ramsey County, Minnesota, on 26 counts of "felony and malfeasance in office", two of which charged McIlrath with "felonious entry upon the duties of his office before giving the required bonds and sureties", while the remaining counts charged him with "feloniously selling or granting permits to sell or cut pine timber on various lands specified, without a public auction or sale in any manner, contrary to the statute in such cases made and provided", according to The New York Times.
+The penalty for each offense was a fine and one year of imprisonment.
+McIlrath posted $13,000 in bond prior to trial.